xemle/angular-xml2js/README.md

       </a:prop>
     </a:propfind>

-the JSON object would be
+the javascript object would be converted to

     {
       'propfind': {